 Wooden Churches, Maramures

 These are a group of almost 100 Orthodox churches from different periods and areas which make Maramureș a living museum.
 The churches were built starting from the 17th Century to the 19th Century, a reaction to the prohibition of stone churches by the Austro-Hungarian Empire.
 They are painted with Biblical scenes, mostly by local painters.
 The most characteristic features are the tall tower above the entrance and the massive roof that seems to dwarf the main body of the church.
 8 are listed by UNESCO as World Heritage Sites

 Salina Turda Salt Mines

 Salina Turda is located near the city of Turda.
 It is a very popular tourist site.
 The underground gallery of this mine is a geological reserve.
 You enter by a descent down the stairs to the stepped gallery opened in 1987.
 You continue through the horizontal gallery that brings you to the Franz Joseph gallery opened in 1740 to Joseph’s Balcony which is carved from salt.

-The Painted Monasteries are in the southern Bucovina in northern Romania.
-Most of them have been declared a World Heritage site by the UNESCO.
+The Painted Monasteries are in southern Bucovina in northern Romania.
+Most of them have been declared World Heritage sites by UNESCO.
 They are all in very isolated places surrounded by farms and pleasant countryside.
 There are guides offering tours of the Monasteries on trips to Romania.
 These Romanian Orthodox monasteries are painted with stories from the Bible and from history.
-Each painted monastery is distinctive in colour and the variety of biblical stories.
-These were created at the time when local peasant could rarely read or write.
+Each painted monastery is distinctive in colour and has a variety of biblical stories.
+These were created at a time when local peasants could barely read or write.
 Today the monasteries are pilgrimage sites and nuns live and work at most of them.

 Merry Cemetery, Sapanta